Skip to Content

 Affiliate Disclaimer

-Clay is bone dry when it has lost all the moisture that it possibly can before being fired.
-It is dry to touch, and whilst solid, it is very fragile.
-A common rule of thumb is that bone dry clay feels room temperature when held to your cheek.
+Clay is bone dry when it has lost all the moisture it possibly can before being fired.
+It is dry to the touch, and while it’s solid, it is very fragile.
+A common rule of thumb is that bone-dry clay feels room temperature when held to your cheek.

-In its workable, malleable state, clay has around a 20% water content.
-When it is exposed to air, it starts to lose its water very rapidly.
+In its soft workable state, clay has around 20% water content.
+When exposed to air, it starts to lose its water very rapidly.

-In the open air, outside of its plastic bag, clay will start to dry out after 15-30 minutes.
-However, it is normally a matter of days before it is bone dry.
+In the open air, outside of its plastic bag, clay will begin to dry out after 15-30 minutes.
+However, it normally takes a few days before it is bone dry, depending on how warm and dry the weather is.

 The clay is said to be bone dry when the moisture from the deeper layers has evaporated too.